Age Action is Ireland’s leading campaign organisation for older people and on ageing issues.

 We want to make Ireland the best country in the world in which to grow old and every year our services help tens of thousands of older people.

-Care & Repair is one of our major programmes where volunteers do small odd-jobs and DIY work for older people in their homes free of charge.
-Regular befriending visits are also provided to older people who may suffer from loneliness or isolation.
+Care & Repair is a service where volunteers do small odd-jobs and DIY work for older people in their homes free of charge.

-Our volunteers are not meant to replace the professional tradespersons, but to carry out tasks that are too small for professional tradespersons.
+Our volunteers are not intended to replace the professional tradespersons, but to carry out tasks that are too small for professional tradespersons.

 The purpose these guidelines is to help to older people when they are dealing with tradesmen, whether the tradesmen’s details have been provided by Age Action or not.